Obama Admin Officials Left Intel Trail Due To Suspicions Of Trump’s Russian Ties

-With the Presidential election allegedly hacked by Russians and various Trump administrators being connected to them, it seemed that officials from the Obama administration had not trusted things all along and left bread crumbs to be followed in the form of intelligence.
+With the Presidential election allegedly hacked by Russians and claims that various Trump administrators were connected to Putin and his government, it seemed that officials from the Obama administration had not trusted things all along and left bread crumbs to be followed in the form of intelligence.
 With Jeff Sessions now allegedly lying about contact with the Russians and even Michael Flynn resigning over his contact, one had to wonder what more would come from this.
-Many wonder who all could be connected to the Russians from Donald Trump’s administration, including the President himself.
+Many wonder who could be connected to the Russians from Donald Trump’s administration, including the President himself.

-Senior Officials had not been trusting things all along it seems, as according to the New York Times….
+Senior Officials had not trusted things all along it seems, according to the New York Times.

 “In the waning days of Barack Obama’s presidency, senior administration officials left a trail of intelligence they assessed cast further suspicion on Donald Trump and his team’s ties to Russia.”